 Kate Cheeseman is a BAFTA and multi-award winning director working in both film and television.
-She is presently lead director on Season 6 of Outlander and was previously lead director on series 9 of Call the Midwife and before that directed the finale of season 8.
-She has also recently directed her fourth short film and is developing several feature film projects one of which has interest in the States for production next year.
+She is presently lead director on Season 6 of Outlander and was previously lead director on series 9 of Call the Midwife, also directing the finale of season 8.
+She has directed five short films and is developing several feature film projects one of which has interest in the States for production in the near future.

-Kate originally started her career in film editing, before moving to direct documentary films where she took crews abroad and directed large scale reconstructions of train crashes, life boat rescues and house fires.
+Kate began her career in film editing, before moving to direct documentary films where she took crews abroad, and directed large scale reconstructions of train crashes, life boat rescues and house fires.
 Moving to fiction she was awarded a BAFTA, the Prix Danube Jury Prize and several further prizes and nominations for the serial and TV Film, Pig Heart Boy.
 Furthermore, she won an RTS Award and a BMA medal for previous scripted productions.